Autoland saves King Air, everyone reported safe

 To always auto land it needs to be as good as a fully trained and competent pilot, a much higher standard.

-• segmondy 25 minutes ago
+• segmondy 47 days ago

 did you see the disruption to air traffic? everyone that needed to land had to go into a holding pattern. the plane was communicating to tower and was going to land since it was emergency. it was not observing other traffic, part of landing is knowing the location of other aircrafts to avoid collision.
 This doesn't seem to have collision detection/avoidance and space coordination with other aircrafts and entering holding pattern to delay programming yet.
 This is a good start.

-• MBCook 1 hour ago
+• MBCook 47 days ago

 We don’t have self driving cars.

-• charcircuit 1 hour ago
+• charcircuit 47 days ago

 I've confirmed with my own 2 eyes cars driving on the road without humans in them.
 I've also rode in a Waymo which had no driver.
 They definitely exist.
-Tesla also have self driving.
+Teslas also have self driving.

-• CamperBob2 1 hour ago
+• CamperBob2 46 days ago

 If they didn't have to coexist with human drivers, we damned sure would.